 ODSSS can assist instructors in making any necessary arrangements for students; testing rooms are available at the Learning Center.
 The Learning Center is located on the fourth floor of Reed Library.
 Call the staff at ext.
 3550 or visit the center's website for more information.

 Reed Library is centrally located off the first floor of McEwen Hall.
 Your FREDCard serves as your library card; however, it needs to be activated first.
 To do this, simply stop by the library checkout desk at any time.
 Library resources such as online full-text journal collections, databases, reference materials and e-books are available around the clock by accessing the library's website.
-If the library doesn't have what you're looking for, resources may be located through the SUNY system's Interlibrary Loan Office.
+If the library doesn't have what you're looking for, resources may be located through the The State University of New York at system's Interlibrary Loan Office.
 Visit the library's Web site to request ILL materials and to find general information, such as hours.

 A number of listservs are available, should you choose to join them.
-The Help Desk maintains a list of these listservs.
+The ITS Service Center maintains a list of these listservs.

 PROFTALK is used most frequently by faculty.
 Click here to view instructions on how to join PROFTALK or any of the other listservs.

-Several maps providing an overview of the SUNY Fredonia campus are available.
+Several maps providing an overview of the The State University of New York at Fredonia campus are available.

-The Media Center, located at W203 Thompson Hall (ext.
+The ITS Service Center, located at W203 Thompson Hall (ext.
 3407), houses four computer labs, in addition to a graphics lab, preview facilities, and multimedia equipment.
 Center staff can provide assistance to faculty in producing classroom materials, videotaping, and checking out equipment for classroom presentations.

-Visit the Media Center website for a complete list of hours and services.
+Visit the ITS Service Center website for a complete list of hours and services.

 Faculty permits.
 Faculty members must register their vehicles and obtain a parking permit to park on campus.
 Permits are available for $5 at the Office of Student Accounts, located at E148 Thompson Hall (ext.
 3236).
 Parking permit forms are available for downloading.